Are you thinking about doing morning meditation? You really should, as it is the best way to start the day and here is why!

 Next, when you think, feel, or experience an emotion, try not to let those thoughts, feelings, or emotions run away with you.
 Simply nod and smile to the experience and go back to focusing on the breath and the breathing technique.

-As you become more used to waking up and doing your 5 min meditation in the morning, you can work your way up to a 10 minute meditation.
+As you become more used to waking up and doing your 5-minute meditation in the morning, you can work your way up to a 10-minute meditation and eventually find yourself practicing for longer periods of time, up to 1 hour if time permits.

 Morning Meditation: Frequently Asked Questions